gilesknap/gphotos-sync/README.rst

 - GOOGLE WON'T FIX.
 The API strips GPS data from images.

   - https://issuetracker.google.com/issues/80379228.
+  - UPDATE: see https://github.com/DennyWeinberg/manager-for-google-photos for a workaround to this issue.

 - Video download transcodes the videos even if you ask for the original file (=vd parameter).
   My experience is that the result is looks similar to the original